mrjohn514/ptodoapi/README.md

 The application is using mvc

+# INSTALL
+1.Install Node.js and npm if they aren't already installed on your system.
+You can download them from the Node.js website.
+2.Clone the project repository or download the source files.
+3.Open a terminal or command prompt window and navigate to the project directory.
+4.Run the command npm install to install any required dependencies.
+5.By default, the application will be available at http://localhost:3000.
+Open a web browser and visit this URL to access the application.

 # API

 The API to the todolist app is described below.

+## index.html file rendering

+### Request

+`POST /`

+    curl -i -H 'Accept: application/json' -d 'name=Foo&status=new' http://localhost:3000

+### Response

+ ../index.html

 ## Get list of Todos